kkemple/awesome-pair-programming/readme.md

 - [TMUX](https://tmux.github.io/) - TMUX is a terminal multiplexer that enables pair programming as well as much more.
 - [Floobits Vim](https://github.com/Floobits/floobits-vim) - Remote, cross-IDE pair programming, powered by Floobits.

+### Visual Studio Code Plugins

+- [Visual Studio Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - enables you to collaboratively edit and debug with others in real time, regardless what programming languages you're using or app types you're building.
+It allows you to instantly (and securely) share your current project, and then as needed, share debugging sessions, terminal instances, localhost web apps, voice calls, and more!
+- [Visual Studio Live Share Audio](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare-audio) -  enhances the existing Visual Studio Live Share experience, by enabling you to quickly spin up an audio call directly from within Visual Studio Code, without needing to use a separate tool or service.

 ## Apps